Aadarsh45/Humour_hive/README.md

 Instructions and examples for using the app.

-1. Open the TaskTrek app on your device.
+1. Open the Humour Hive app on your device.
-2. Add a new task by entering the task description.
-3. Edit existing tasks by selecting the task and making the desired changes.

-## Contributing

-Contributions are welcome!
-Please read the [contributing guidelines](CONTRIBUTING.md) for more information.
+2. Browse through the collection of memes.
+3. Share your favorite memes with friends.

 1. **Fork the repository.**
 2. **Create a new branch:**